Baner

 Baner is a suburb in the Western Metropolitan Corridor of Pune, India.
 Baner is well known for "Varkari" Parampara and Bhakti Aradhana from many years.
 Baner is bordered by Pashan in south, Balewadi to the west, Aundh to the north and Pune University to the east.

 Baner is a residential and commercial hub of Pune and large portions are occupied by various IT companies.

 History

 The history of Baner dates back to the 17th century, when the Kalamkar family inherited Baner, becoming the rulers of the area.
 Kavaji Kalamkar built a temple of the goddess "Tukai Mata" on a hillock near Baner, which is now known as Baner Hill, part of the Baner-Pashan Biodiversity Park.

 Administration

 Jyoti Ganesh Kalamkar, Swapnali Pralhad Saykar, Amol Ratan Balwadkar and Baburao Dattoba Chandere were the current corporators of Baner ward (PMC ward Number: 09) in Pune Municipal Corporation.

 Geography

 Baner lies in the Western Metropolitan Corridor of Pune.
-Once in the outskirts, now it is merged into Pune with the help of rapid urbanisation.
+Once on the outskirts, it was merged into Pune in recent years due to rapid urbanisation.
 Baner lies on the foothills of the hills comprising the Baner-Pashan Biodiversity Park.
 Baner has an average elevation of 570 m ASL.
 The river, Ramnadi flows through the suburb.